flass/agrogenom/pipeline/README.md

 ### 0. Set-up relational database

 This pipeline requires setting up a PostgreSQL database.
-For efficiency reasons (use of many dynamic queries at certain stages), it is advised to use it locally, i.e. with localhost as host server, but usinga host on a local network will do as well.
+For efficiency reasons (use of many dynamic queries at certain stages), it is advised to use it locally, i.e. with `localhost` as host server, but using a host on a local network will do as well.

 ```bash
 sudo apt-get install postgresql postgresql-client postgresql-contrib postgresql-doc python-psycopg2